Delete 'Wedding Officiant Near Me' From Your Search Bar & Listen to Our Experts

 How to Find a Wedding Officiant

-Wondering where and how to find a wedding officiant?
+Want to know where and how to find a wedding officiant?
 Here are a few effective ways to find the right person to hire as an officiant:

-- Scroll through The Knot Marketplace for experienced, professional wedding officiants in your wedding location.
+- Scroll through The Knot Vendor Marketplace for experienced, professional wedding officiants in your wedding location.
 You can read couples' reviews of the candidates in your area before you hire one to officiate the wedding.

 - Ask recently married friends for referrals.
 Finding a person who's married people in the past and done a good job is a great option.